Add To Favorites

 How are illuminations used in books?
 Find out about fancy fonts---and make your own decorative designs.
 John Hancock would be proud!

-Compare these illuminations to an alphabet book, noting the similarities (the word begins with the featured letter) and the dissimilarities (the illustration in most illuminations is decorative rather than representational).
+Students compare these illuminations to an alphabet book, noting the similarities (the word begins with the featured letter) and the dissimilarities (the illustration in most illuminations is decorative rather than representational).

-Add details with Crayola Metallic Colored Pencils.
+Students add details with Crayola Metallic Colored Pencils.
 Fill in areas of color with Crayola Markers.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.